-Their next effort, called "Lucky Me", was a total flop.
+Their next effort, called "Lucky Me", was a total flop which failed to even crack the Hot 100.
 Acting quickly, so as to not lose momentum, The Tokens rushed a third single by having The Chiffons sing to a track that was meant for Little Eva.
 That song was a Carole King - Gerry Goffin composition called "One Fine Day", which featured Carole King herself on piano.
-The record raced up the charts to number 5 and The Chiffons had their second smash, in June of '63.
+The record raced up the charts to number 5 and The Chiffons had their second smash in June of '63.

 Various editions of The Chiffons played the oldies circuits for many years.
 Sadly, Barbara Lee passed away on May 15th, 1992, one day shy of her 45th birthday.
 After her death, Judy Craig returned to the group and they continued to perform, mostly on the East coast of America.
 Sylvia Peterson later left to be replaced by Connie Harvey.
 As late as 2009, The Chiffons were still performing.

 The Chiffons can be heard singing backup on B.J.
 Thomas' hit "Rock and Roll Lullaby".